CheckPointSW/terraform-provider-checkpoint/website/docs/r/checkpoint_management_logout.html.markdown

 There are no arguments in this command.

 ## How To Use
-Make sure this command resource will be executed by terraform when you meant it will run.
+Make sure this command will be executed in the right execution order.
+note: terraform execution is not sequential.